 Anyhoo, with warm weather on the horizon I wanted to cook up a little bit of tropical craziness again.
 I figured a redo of that RECIPE?! was the perfect way to wrap up my sheet pan series, and so sheet pan pineapple coconut rice with sweet & sour tofu was born.

 The sweet and savory coconut rice is full of my fave colorful veggies like broccoli, peppers, carrots, and peas!
 Plus those juicy pineapple chunks get to join the sheet pan party, too.
 You’ll mix them in with the rice at the end to add a nice sweetness that pairs perfectly with the coconut flavor.
 Oh, and don’t get me started on the tofu!
 It’s baked to perfection and slathered in the same amazing sweet & sour sauce from this recipe.
 Ya drooling yet?!
 Grab that sheet pan you’ve been using all month and let’s get started.
+This pineapple coconut rice is gonna make all your dreams come true!

 vegan pineapple coconut rice with sweet & sour tofu